Veeam Backup Repository Settings

 - <path_to_folder> — path to the folder in the Veeam backup repository.

 - <domain_name> — domain name specified to connect to the repository.

 - <user_name> — user name specified to connect to the repository.

 - <backup_job_name> — name of the backup job.

-To learn more about backup seeding scenarios for Veeam backup repositories, see this Veeam KB article.
+To learn more about backup seeding scenarios for Veeam backup repositories, see Moving Veeam Agent Backups to Veeam Backup Repository.